Placement and Enrollment

 - recognizing the social nature of writing

-- understanding the relationship between writer and reader
+- understanding the relationship between writer and audience

-- developing questions and projects in response to readings
+- developing questions and projects in response to texts

-- responding actively to intellectual tasks outlined in writing assignments
+- responding actively to intellectual tasks outlined in assignments

 - making choices about the genre, style, and progression of ideas in response to the task, the context, the issues, the goals, and the readers

-- crafting work that is compelling, engaging, and reader-friendly
+- crafting work that is compelling, engaging, and audience-friendly

 - marking the boundaries between and the relationships to other writers’ work responsibly and ethically, using the appropriate citation and documentation conventions to indicate those boundaries and relationships while also offering the reader access to the intellectual context for the work